phdye/smollm3-openwebui/doc/Repo-Support-Plan--WSL.md

 emphasizes failing lines and stack traces in red for immediate context.

 ## Phase 6: Collaborative Features
-- Allow multiple users to attach to same environment.
+- [x] Allow multiple users to attach to same environment.
-- Provide session log to track contributions.
+- [x] Provide session log to track contributions.
-- Implement follow mode for real-time command/output sharing.
+- [x] Implement follow mode for real-time command/output sharing.

+`scripts/wsl_workspace.py` now supports collaborative sessions.
+Multiple users can attach to the same WSL instance, and every command is appended to a shared `session.log` with user attribution.
+A new `follow` action streams another participant's commands and output live so collaborators can observe activity in real time.

 ## Phase 7: Customizable Templates
 - Provide repo-specific environment templates.